 International Comfort Products sells gas furnaces under several brand names, including Heil.
-Some of the company's furnaces have a pilot light, and it's easy to tell if it's lit by visually inspecting it.
+Some of the company's furnaces have a pilot light, and it's easy to tell if it's lit simply by visually inspecting it.
 Newer furnaces use a hot surface ignitor to light the burners.
 If you can't see a pilot light on your furnace, you may have one of these systems.

 Inside the furnace, the gas line connects to a dull, silver-colored gas valve.
-Look for a small silver tube about one-fourth inch in diameter on the bottom of the valve.
+Look for a small silver tube that's about 1/4 inch in diameter on the bottom of the valve.
 This tube is the fuel line to the pilot light.
 In addition to the tube, you should see a thin metal wire.
 The pilot light is located at the end of the wire and the tube.

-Hot Surface Ignitor
+Hot Surface Ignitors

 Hot surface ignitors use an electric heating element, similar to that used in an electric oven.
 When the thermostat calls for heat and the inducer fan is running, the furnace control supplies power to the ignitor, which causes it to heat up and glow orange.
 The heat from the ignitor then ignites the gas.
 When the flame sensor senses heat, the furnace control shuts off power to the ignitor.